Bronx Borough Courthouse: Sale and redevelopment

 After its closure, countless proposals were put forth to reuse the space either for civic or public purpose.
 However the landmarked structure proved to be too costly and complex and could not be financed by many interested Bronx community groups.
 In 1996 it was sold for $130,000 at a 1 Police Plaza auction to Gus Kitkas, owner of the Five Borough Electrical Supply Corporation in Astoria.
 In 1998 it was auctioned again and sold for $300,000 to Henry Weinstein, a citywide and Brooklyn private developer, for development, In 2011, Weinstein and partners looked to rehabilitate the Grey Lady.
 A much-needed exterior cleaning was performed.
-A full set of plans were drawn and approved for an interior enhancement, to include uses such as office, medical offices, or community facility.
+A full set of plans was drawn and approved for an interior enhancement, to include uses such as office, medical offices, or community facility.

 Beyond 2005, a revival of critical interest has surfaced for Oscar Bluemner's paintings, being honored at a show at the Whitney Museum of American Art that year and having garnered widespread attention.
 However, official Landmark records continue to acknowledge Garvin as the sole designer of the courthouse.
 There are several contemporary points of views as to who really designed the building, though Garvin ultimately completed the entire construction.

 An art show ran in the old courthouse in May and June 2015.
 In mid-2016, the old courthouse was considered as a location for the Universal Hip Hop Museum, though this was later dropped.
 The following year, it was announced that the courthouse would be used as a location for the 1,200-seat Success Academy High School of the Liberal Arts, part of the Success Academy Charter Schools system.
+However, that plan also fell through, and as of May 2014, the building is for sale at an asking price of $35 million.